ShubboXD/ShubboXD/README.md

 ╚═══════════════════════════════════════╝
 ```

-*✨ currently listening to spotify and completing projects ✨*
+*✨ currently listening to spotify and working on projects ✨*

 </div>